Campaign of the Month: October 2017

 Born just before the emergence of punk music, Andi spent her mortal years jamming to records and dreaming of being a rock star.
 She was in New York during a Sabbat incursion and was caught up by a pack and brought to the site of their Mass Embrace, where her Malkavian sire found and “saved” her by granting her the Embrace.
-She spent years bound to him before running into Alexander Wright, who was in the city to assist with the Camarilla take over.
+She spent years bound to him before running into Alexander Wright, who was in the city to assist with the Camarilla takeover.
 He brought her back to New Orleans with him when he left and she was granted permission to stay within the city, though she was more interested in the Anarch cause than serving a prince.
-When Veronica led a wave of Anarchs over to Savoy’s bloc it made sense for her to jump ship with the rest of her krewe, and the lord’s lax view on the clanless finally allowed Andi the freedom to come out as Caitiff rather than continue the Malkavian charade.
-Harlequin was heard to have said ”she never really felt like one of us” after word got out, and the clan agreed that ”she just wasn’t our brand of crazy.”
+When Veronica led a wave of Anarchs over to Savoy’s bloc it made sense for her to jump ship with the rest of her krewe, and the French Quarter lord’s lax view on the clanless prompted Andi to come out as Caitiff rather than continue the Malkavian charade.
+The clan seemed largely unsurprised: Harlequin had previously snubbed her and other Malkavians said that ”she just wasn’t our brand of crazy.”
 Andi is a part-time resident of New Orleans, on the road more often than not with her krewe-mate Tyrell where she performs with her band, Love & Liars all over the country.
 She’s a frequent sight around the Quarter and Marigny when she’s in town and enjoys an easy friendship with the Nosferatu Sundown.
 She’s been known to don the occasional disguise to perform while she’s at home at the various clubs and venues in the area.
 While many of the city’s older Kindred (especially the Toreador) might think her music is nothing but loud noises, Andi hasn’t seemed too put out by it.
 After all, none of them are playing for sold-out stadiums or consistently topping the charts with their new releases.

 • The Twins (g. early 21st century, Ghoul Status •)